Type-Here/ML_SNP_Predict/README.md

 **Option 1: Minimal Environment**

-This option sets up the basic environment for running the project:
+This option sets up the basic environment for running the project (tested on Arch Linux and Windows 11):

 ```sh
 conda env create -f environment.yml